-Because smaller communities tended to have fewer forms of media and the information in some areas was conveyed through a single, or at times, handful of newspapers.47 There were naturally communal connections to certain units or groups of soldiers that could be shared amongst the entire community or between individuals.48
+Because smaller communities tended to have fewer forms of media and the information in some areas was conveyed through a single, or at times, handful of newspapers.
+There were of course the communal connections to certain units or groups of soldiers that could be shared amongst the entire community or between individuals.

-Letters from soldiers to their communities often contained information about the whereabouts of other soldiers from their community.49 This was helpful when newspapers or government forms of communication failed to provide enough detail for people to contact loved ones or be informed about their wellbeing.50
+Letters from soldiers to their communities often contained information about the whereabouts of other soldiers from their community.
+This was helpful when newspapers or government forms of communication failed to provide enough detail for people to contact loved ones or be informed about their wellbeing.

-Local efforts to contribute to particular individuals or units within the army were affected by requests or news of shortcomings in government rations.51 Often, this meant that a contribution to one particular soldier might be shared amongst others within their units.
-This was often reciprocated depending on who had the most to share with others.52
+Local efforts to contribute to particular individuals or the army as whole were affected by requests or news of shortcomings in government rations.
+Often this meant that a contribution to one particular soldier might be shared amongst others within their units.
+This was often reciprocated depending on who had the most to share with others.